Monkeypox spreading in 'cluster events,' but vaccines can help stop it, local health officials say - KESQ

 “We’re really trying to understand what skin-to-skin contact means and how long it takes to transmit,” McGough said.
 “It seems to be cluster events where there’s a lot of skin-to-skin or sexual contact, but it’s not a sexually exclusive disease, nor is it limited to one group like men who have sex with men.”

-Kissing, intercourse or just rubbing are all examples of ways in which the virus appears to be spreading, based on contact tracing investigations, McGough said, and “it stands to reason” that the spread happens when the infected person has a rash or pustules on the skin.
+Kissing, intercourse or just rubbing are all examples of ways in which the virus appears to be spreading person-to-person, based on contact tracing investigations in the current outbreak, McGough said, and “it stands to reason” that the spread happens when the infected person has a rash or pustules on the skin.

 ‘Vaccine availability right now is still limited’